Table of Contents

-1. Interest rate differential. i.e. ours are higher than most others and expected to rise, so money is coming here in a search of higher yield.
+1. Interest rate differential. i.e. Until recently New Zealand interest rates have been higher than most others and were expected to rise, so money was coming here in a search of higher yield.
 This is why the kiwi dollar is one of the most traded currencies globally.

 2. Commodity currency.
 Rising commodities demand and prices (such as dairy, beef, lamb, logs) mean there is more demand for NZ dollars to pay for these.
 So more demand means a higher currency.

-In an article from March “If/When the US Dollar Collapses, What Will Gold be Priced in?” we discussed a few possibilities as to how a US dollar collapse could occur.
+In an article from last August, “If/When the US Dollar Collapses, What Will Gold be Priced in?”, we discussed a few possibilities as to how a US dollar collapse could occur.
 One of these was that it could be a more gradual event…

 Of course, all currencies today are priced with the USD as the reference point.
 And anyone with a cursory understanding of monetary history will know that this is a floating or elastic reference point.